-Tempe has grown 23.2% since the 2000.
-Tempe, Arizona is growing somewhat quickly; it is growing faster than 60% of similarly sized cities since 2000.
+Tempe has grown 15.8% since the 2000.
+Tempe, Arizona's growth is about average.
+47% of similarly sized cities are growing faster since 2000.

 The total voting age population of Tempe, Arizona, meaning US citizens 18 or older, is 140,636.
 The voting age population is 51.4% male and 48.6% female.